OUR WORK

 According to the World Health Organization and UNICEF, assistive technology enhances all aspects of life, from education and work to self-care and leisure.

 Each year, LAMN provides assistive technology of many forms to individuals with all types of disabilities designed to enhance comfort, independence, and functionality for individuals with disabilities.
 Without it, many face significant barriers to communication, mobility, and daily tasks, limiting their ability to work, access education, and engage in their communities.
-These tools—such as screen readers, speech-to-text software, adaptive keyboards, and communication devices— essential tools that remove barriers and create equal opportunities for individuals with disabilities.
+Screen readers, speech-to-text software, adaptive keyboards, and communication devices are essential tools that remove barriers and create equal opportunities for individuals with disabilities.
 In many cases, immediate action is needed to ensure individuals have access to the technology they rely on to live independently, maintain their health, and fully participate in society.

 Meet Benjamin